broadinstitute/warp/pipelines/broad/reprocessing/exome/ExomeReprocessing.changelog.md

 # 2.4.2
 2021-01-26

-* Minor changes to support CramToUnmappedBams as an indeependeent versioned pipeline
+* Minor changes to support CramToUnmappedBams as an independent versioned pipeline
-    * Changed toee path of the reelative import
+    * Changed path of the relative import
     * Added 'base_file_name' as an input to CramToUnmappedBams

 # 2.4.1